Your Notifications

 2. Waiting List for the Transplant

 The waiting list will be prepared depending on the urgency of the transplant.
 Patients with acute liver failure are usually placed at the top of the list.
 The healthcare team uses a scoring system like the MELD ( model for end-stage liver disease) and PELD (pediatric end-stage liver disease) to rank patients on the waiting list.
 This score is calculated by using blood test results that measure albumin, creatinine, bilirubin, and prothrombin time.
 These factors indicate how well the liver is functioning.
-The MELD score can vary anywhere between 6-40.
+The MELD score can vary anywhere between 6 and 40.
 After being placed on the list, you will have to wait for the transplant.
-Usually, people with higher MELD scores are placed higher because they need the undergo liver transplant immediately.
+Usually, people with higher MELD scores are placed higher because they need to undergo a liver transplant immediately.

 3. Matching the Donor